Ziplines are Popular Family Activities Throughout Missouri

 “This is a completely different experience,” said Emma Hamilton, general manager of Branson Zipline Canopy Tours.
 “There is no other attraction that comes close to combining ecology and adventure, in a fun activity that is exciting and safe for people of all ages.”

-Located in Walnut Shade, seven miles north of Branson, Branson Zipline Canopy Tours introduces visitors to this unique form of outdoor entertainment, on trips ranging from 90 minutes, to multi-platform tours totaling two-and-a-half-hours.
-Riders travel above the forest, past rugged bluffs, and through the trees.
+Located in Walnut Shade, seven miles north of Branson, Branson Zipline Canopy Tours at Wolfe Creek Preserve introduces visitors to this unique form of outdoor entertainment.
+Riders travel above the forest, past rugged bluffs and among the trees.
 Night tours are offered.

-Caveman Zipline, located at Meramec Caverns, just three miles south of I-44 at Stanton, Caveman Zipline, allows visitors to soar through the treetops, crossing the Meramec River, on an adventure lasting approximately one hour.
+Located at Meramec Caverns, just three miles south of I-44 at Stanton, Caveman Zipline, allows visitors to soar through the treetops, crossing the Meramec River on an adventure lasting approximately one hour.
 It includes three swinging sky-bridges and four zip-rides which vary in length from 200 feet to 1,250 feet, reaching speeds of 50 mph. in addition to the world famous cave, a motel, campground and canoe rental are on-site.

-In New Florence, you’ll find Eco Zipline Tours seven miles south of I-70 at the New Florence exit.
+You’ll find Eco Zipline Tours seven miles south of I-70 at the New Florence exit.
 They have three distance options.
 The most popular is the High Flyer on 10 ziplines, spanning more than a mile of cables, some as high as 200 feet above the ground.
-This is a high flying adventure, at speeds up to 40 miles an hour.
-Shorter distances are available.
+This adventure attains speeds up to 40 miles an hour.

-All zip-lines are operated by trained instructors and guides.
-All necessary equipment is supplied.
-Make reservations early, because it is not uncommon for zip-line tours to sell out.
+It is not uncommon for zipline tours to sell out.
 These attractions are usually seasonal, so check their website for the months of operation.